MikeyBeez/Ollama_Agents/README.md

 ## 🎭 Multi-Agent System

-Our new multi-agent system allows you to interact with different AI personalities:
+Our multi-agent system allows you to interact with different AI personalities:

 1. Run the main script: `python -m src.main`
 2. Choose the multi-agent option from the menu.
 3. Select an agent to chat with (e.g., Alice, Bob, or Charlie).
 4. Chat with the selected agent.
 5. Type 'back' to return to the agent selection menu.

+## 🤖 Assistant Command

+The `/assistant` command provides various helpful functions:

+- Open websites: `/assistant open reddit` or `/assistant open youtube`
+- Look up information: `/assistant look up [query]`
+- Get current time: `/assistant time`
+- Control windows: `/assistant maximize` or `/assistant minimize`
+- Open terminal: `/assistant terminal`
+- General queries: `/assistant [your question]`

+For any other queries, the assistant will use the AI model to generate a response.

 ## 🤝 Contributing